SciML/DifferentialEquations.jl/docs/src/internals/notes_on_algorithms.md

 necessary but adds 4 function evaluations to do so (without lowering the error very much).
 Ono's scheme minimizes the error more than Hairer's here, with all else being basically the same.
-The Peter Stone methods add a lot of function evalulations (5+) and so they would only be useful in the case where the function evaluations are quick yet you still want really small error.
+The Peter Stone methods add a lot of function evaluations (5+) and so they would only be useful in the case where the function evaluations are quick yet you still want really small error.
 Even then I'm not convinced they are better than the other methods, or better than the higher order methods which use less steps.
 The stability is only okay.